kestra-io/docs/docs/architecture/README.md

 In this deployment mode, unless all components run on the same host, you must use a distributed storage implementation like Google Cloud Storage, AWS S3, or Azure Blobs.

-### High availability with no single point of failure architecture
+### High availability with no single point of failure deployment

 ![Kestra High Availability Architecture](./architecture.svg "Kestra High Availability Architecture")